nidawi/1DV10/docs/Checklist.md

 2. Prevent XSS is user names - DONE (Username model class verifies the name has no tags or special characters)
 3. Prevent CSRF by using csrf-tokens - NOT DONE (time commitment too crucial at this time)
 4. Implement at least view, create, delete thread/post.
 Edit if enough time. - DONE (no edit)
+5. Add a small javascript file that disables buttons after being clicked to prevent accidentally posting twice etc. - NOT DONE